Crashes reported on Yarmouth Road and on Route 6 east at Route 132 - NewsBreak

 SUV overturns on ramp from Route 132 to Route 6 westbound

 BARNSTABLE – A SUV rolled over in Barnstable about 6:45 PM Tuesday.
 The crash happened on the Exit 68 onramp from Route 132 to Route 6 westbound.
 Two people in the vehicle were able to self-extricate and were evaluated.
 The ramp was closed while the scene was worked.
-Mass State Police are investigating the cause […] The post SUV overturns on ramp from Route 132 to Route 6 westbound appeared first on CapeCod.com.
+Mass State Police are investigating the cause of the crash.

+FALMOUTH – A man was injured after reportedly falling about 8 feet from a deck in Falmouth.
+It happened on Wedgewood Drive shortly after noon Thursday.
+The victim was transported to St. Luke’s Hospital trauma center in New Bedford.
+Further details were not immediately available.
+Cape Wide News...

 This New Bedford Road Will Be Completely Closed Over the Weekend